dkhyl/Final-Project-CS50/README.md

 4. Visit `http://localhost:5000`

 ## About
-This project was completed as the final project for Harvard's CS50 course.
+This project was completed as the final project for Harvard CS50x course.